jax-ml/jax/docs/profiling.md

 ### Installation

+Install specific nightly versions of TensorBoard, TensorBoard profiler, TensorFlow, as well as the What-If Tool TensorBoard, as follows:
 ```shell
 # Profiling is known to work with the following packages.
 pip install --upgrade tb-nightly==2.5.0a20201203 tbp-nightly==2.4.0a20201203 tf-nightly==2.5.0.dev20201203 tensorboard-plugin-wit==1.7.0